The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 #3 Updated by Stefan Schulte almost 4 years ago

 - Status changed from Unreviewed to In Topic Branch Pending Review

 - Assignee deleted (

 #5 Updated by Jeff Weiss over 3 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release

 - Target version set to 1.6.10

-#6 Updated by Ken Barber almost 3 years ago
+#6 Updated by Ken Barber over 3 years ago

 Stefan thanks very much for all your great work on this – its a very awesome change indeed and I appreciate your patience and attitude towards getting this ‘just right’.